sourcegraph/sourcegraph-public-snapshot/doc/code_insights/quickstart.md

 ### 4. Once on the "Create New Code Insight" form fields page, enter the repositories you want to search

-Enter repositories in the colloquial repository URL format, like `github.com/Sourcegraph/Sourcegraph`.
+Enter repositories in the repository URL format, like `github.com/Sourcegraph/Sourcegraph`.
 Separate multiple repositories with a comma.
 The form field will validate that you've entered the repository correctly.

 ### 5. Define a data series to track the incidence of `TODO`